Skip to main content

 Additional Information:

 Study trips are organised to supplement the learning in specific modules.
 Examples include, veterinary centres, laboratories, race yards and competition training yards.
 Students are also strongly encouraged to attend research conferences, including Myerscough’s Annual Research Conference.
 Guest speakers also visit.
-Students also have the opportunity to trial for our competition BUCS equestrian team and as part of successful trial for this, have additional weekly riding sessions.

 What work experience can I get?